Daniel Carroll

 Daniel Carroll Jr. (July 22, 1730 – May 7, 1796) was one of the Founding Fathers of the United States, a Maryland politician, and a plantation owner.
-He supported the American Revolution, served in the Confederation Congress, was a delegate to the Philadelphia Convention of 1787 which penned the Constitution of the United States, and was a U.S. Representative in the First Congress.
+He supported the American Revolution, served in the Confederation Congress, was a delegate to the Philadelphia Convention of 1787 which penned the Constitution of the United States, and was a U.S. representative in the First Congress.
 Carroll was one of five men to sign both the Articles of Confederation and the Constitution.
-He was one of the few Roman Catholics among the Founders.
+He was one of the few Catholics among the Founders.